vineetdev/WebRTC-Samples/README.md

     -- This has two folders <br />
      Step_01: Demo of RTCPeerConnection within one browser tab. <br />
      Step_02: Demo showing two browser tabs talking to each other. <br />

+- RTCDataChannel <br />
+     Demo showing two browser tabs talking to each other. <br />